Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Every 100 grams of tofu contains 8 grams of protein.

-For vegetarians, soy protein is considered to be the best alternative to meat and fish.
-Having tofu helps the non-vegetarians to reduce the intake of meat which adds to net health benefits.
+For vegetarians, soy protein is the best alternative to meat and fish.
+Having tofu helps non-vegetarians reduce their meat intake, which adds to net health benefits.

 Nutrition

-All soy products contain a high amount of protein and fewer amount of calories; this makes all soy foods healthy.
+All soy products contain a high amount of protein and fewer calories; this makes all soy foods healthy.

 100 grams of Tofu Serving contains:

-Note: Calcium amount will be higher in tofu made of Terra Alba coagulant and similarly, magnesium will be higher if Nigari is used.
+Note: Calcium amount will be higher in tofu made of Terra Alba coagulant; similarly, magnesium will be higher if Nigari is used.

 Is Tofu Healthy? | The Benefits Of Bean Curd